LADSoft/OrangeC/doc/adl.md

     <Address Name="'reg:reg8'" Class="rm8, reg8, reg8rm" Coding="*'mand' 0x40+'reg.B'+'R'+'W':8 'op' 3:2 'mod':3 'reg.Ord':3"/>
 ```

 Here the name field shows a reference to address-related variable class `reg8`.
-Since reg is of class type reg8 if the name is `cl` it would match the `Name` attribute.
-Then in the coding, the statement `'reg.Ord':3` would take the 'Ord' attribute value from the `Instance` definition of `cl`, e.g. the result would be to encode the value 1 into 3 bits.
+Since `reg` is of class type `reg8` if the name is `cl` it would match the `Name` attribute.
+Then in the coding, the statement `'reg.Ord':3` would take the `Ord` attribute value from the `Instance` definition of `cl`, e.g. the result would be to encode the value 1 into 3 bits.

 #### Addressing Modes group